lincolnanders5/RSS-Create/README.md

 A simple Node.js program to generate and host a podcast feed for a folder of audio files.
 The program creates an RSS feed to be added inside your podcast player of choice and allows audio files on your computer to be downloaded as podcast episodes without transferring or complicated hosting.

+***Note*** As reported in [#3][3], [ngrok has ended support][ngrok-2-eol] for clients without configurations set. ngrok has [documentation on required configurations][ngrok-config] for users that want to continue using ngrok. ngrok as a convenient form of [port forwarding][port-forward], which can be configured at a network layer as an alternative to providing a configuration file and using ngrok. ngrok is additionally not supported on Apple Silicon.
+I'll look into alternative packages.

 ## Installation
 ```bash
 git clone https://github.com/lincolnanders5/RSS-Create.git